yliu0715/picoCTF2018/README.md

 # picoCTF2018
-scripts used in the 2018 picoCTF challenge
+Scripts used in the 2018 picoCTF challenge